top of page

 name and address

-The settlement Medemblik has had many names.
+The settlement of Medemblik has had many names.
 It evolved from Medemolaca into Medemblik.
 In between, it was named Medemelacha, Medenblec, Medemblick, Memelick, Medenblicq, Medenblick, Medenbliek and Medemleck.

 The creek ridges (yellow) with the northern branch being the Abbekerk Creek

 It was in the second half of the seventh century that people founded the settlement that became Medemblik, on the ridge of the Abbekerk Creek.
 It was the time when local markets or trading sites were named a wic (also wijk, vik, or wich, originating from the Latin word vicus), and bigger trade emporia emerged.
 This wic was well connected to Lake Almere and to the River Vlie via the Medemolaca Creek, a creek that was about thirty meters wide at the time.
 The settlement developed into a so-called Langwurt in the German language, meaning an oblong-shaped, elongated terp.
 A terp, also Warf, Wurt or Warden in the German language, is an artificial settlement mound.
 You can consult our manual Making a Terp in 12 Steps to find more information about terps.
 The specific elongated terps, or Langwurte, were typically situated close to an estuary or bay with rivers or creeks, connecting them with the interior.
 A famous former Langwurt is Emden.
-Also, think of the village of Langwarden on the peninsula of Butjadingen in the Landkreis of Wesermarsch, and of the villages of Holwerd and Berlikum in the province of Friesland (Van Ginkel-Meester, et al 2000).
+Also, think of the village of Langwarden on the peninsula of Butjadingen in Landkreis Wesermarsch, and of the villages of Holwerd and Berlikum in the province of Friesland (Van Ginkel-Meester et al 2000).

 The settlement of Medemblik was more or less 400 meters long with shipyards, quays and scaffolds.
 Houses were located about ten meters from the banks and placed in a right angle.
 The Langwurt and the street plan is considered by some scholars as typical for early-medieval Frisian trading towns.
-Check also our post To the end where it all began: ribbon Ribe for more about these Frisian street plans.
+Check also our blog post To the end where it all began: ribbon Ribe for more about these Frisian street plans.

 early-medieval Medemblik

 The old age of Medemblik is also confirmed by the original patron of the church, namely Saint Martin.
 The Franks, when subduing the Frisians in the first quarter of the eighth century, had Saint Martin as their patron saint.
 The oldest traces are a tuff foundation of the twelfth century.
 A church that measured 45 by 20 meters, which was significant then.
-This tuff-stone church wase placed upon a wooden predecessor.
-The church in Medemblik would become the main church in West Frisia, and also the church for ecclesiastical justice, a seendkerk in Dutch language.
+This tuff-stone church was placed upon a wooden predecessor.
+The church in Medemblik would become the main church in West Frisia, and also the church for ecclesiastical justice, a seendkerk in the Dutch language.
 Today, it is the Saint Boniface Church.

 From mid-eighth century, the influence of the Franks on West Frisia grew.
 The period between 800-1050 can be described as the Frisian-Frankish period.
 With the emergence of the counts of West Frisia/Holland, the Frankish influence waned in the wider region of West Frisia.
 It gave region Westfriesland the opportunity to take matters in their own hands and become a lordless area.
 At the end of the tenth century, the counts of West Frisia started trying to bring Westfriesland under their sphere of influence.
 It took them a few centuries to accomplish this.
-We come to it later in this post.
+We come to it later in this blog post.

 international trade network

-Besides that the population of the terp region of Frisia along the Wadden Sea had increased strongly, the (new) Frisians had extended their influence during the sixth and seventh century south of the River Rhine, all along the North Sea coast to Sincfala (current inlet the Zwin) in Flanders.
+Besides that the population of the terp region of Frisia along the Wadden Sea had increased strongly, the (new) Frisians had extended their influence during the sixth and seventh century south of the River Rhine, all along the North Sea coast to Sincfala (current inlet the Zwin) in the region of Flanders.
 The second half of the seventh century was, as said, also the period trade emporia emerged along the important trading routes.
 These were Quentovic (near Pas-de-Calais, France), Hamwic/Hamwih (modern Southampton) and Sliaswic (later Haithabu and Hedeby) near Schleswig in northern Germany, and the biggest of all Dorestat (modern Wijk bij Duurstede).
 Dorestat stretched a staggering three thousand meters along the banks of the River Old Rhine.
-Read our post The Batwing Doors of Northwest Europe to learn more about the history of Dorestat.
+Read our blog post The Batwing Doors of Northwest Europe to learn more about the history of Dorestat.

-The quality of the linen of the Frisians, a people once described as ‘the enemy on the other side of the River Rhine’, was already renowned with the Romans in the first century.
+The quality of the linen of the Frisians, a people once described as 'the enemy on the other side of the River Rhine', was already renowned with the Romans in the first century.
 It was the Roman Plinius who wrote that the women of these enemies wore the most beautiful cloths made of linen.
 Many of these goods clearly meant for luxury as well, and were part of the gift economy that had arisen after the Migration Period.
 The era of ring givers, and an inspiration for the trilogy Lord of the Rings too.
-Check out our post Tolkien pleaded in favour of King Finn.
-Finn was another king of Frisia mentioned in a.o. the Old-English epic Beowulf.
+Check out our blog post Tolkien pleaded in favour of King Finn.
+Finn was another king of Frisia mentioned in, among other, the Old-English epic poem Beowulf.

 salt production and destruction of land

 One very important commodity not yet mentioned, was salt.
-But, before we go saline, the trading port of the town of Stavoren situated in the southwest of province Friesland needs some additional attention.
+But, before we go saline, the trading port of the town of Stavoren situated in the southwest of the province of Friesland needs some additional attention.
 The Frisian ports Stavoren and Medemblik were known as the twin sisters, located opposite each other on the (former) River Vlie.
 Therefore, together being the entry point for the Scandinavian trade en route between the Baltic Sea and the Frankish Empire.
 Stavoren was just like Medemblik a Langwurt and had a similar street plan with (store) houses set in right angles at the river bank.
 Still recognizable in the street plan today.

 The western coast of the Netherlands consisted of dunes with estuaries of the (former) rivers Old Rhine, Meuse and IJ.
 Behind these old dunes were merely impassable peat areas and countless small streams that only became habitable in the tenth century or so.
 Population was mainly limited along the rivers and in the estuaries, with early-medieval settlements at modern Valkenburg and Rijnsburg.
-It is estimated that in the late Roman Period along the North Sea coast of modern province Zuid Holland, no more than 300 people lived.
+It is estimated that in the late Roman Period along the North Sea coast of the modern province of Zuid Holland, no more than 300 people lived.
 In the Early Middle Ages this grew to an estimated 2,000 people.
 But this was still a modest-sized population when compared to the population living at the tidal marshlands in the north of Germany and the Netherlands, or compared to the central river-area Batavia, more inland.
 Those populations ran into the tens of thousands.

 Basically, the North Sea coast in the west was a barren and deserted landscape in the Early Middle Ages.
 No surprise the more numerous Frisians of the northern terp region were able to expand their influence along the North Sea coast southward without too much of a hassle.
-Medemblik and the areas of what is now the island Texel and Wieringen, were exceptions.
+Medemblik and the areas of what is now the islands of Texel and Wieringen, were exceptions.
 Here more people lived.
-People started to cultivate the land around Medemblik and on Wieringen in the course of the eighth century already, and they were well cultural connected to Mid Frisia, i.e. present province Friesland.
+People started to cultivate the land around Medemblik and on Wieringen in the course of the eighth century already, and they were well cultural connected to Mid Frisia, i.e. the present province of Friesland.

 wider area Noord Holland with Medemblik on the top

 The former land of the Creil Woods have been reclaimed from the sea in the year 1930, and is now known as the Wieringermeer Polder.
-And with it, attaching the island Wieringen back to the mainland again, where it originally belonged.
+And with it, attaching the island of Wieringen back to the mainland again, where it originally belonged.
 Texel remains an island.
 For now, that is.
-Read our post Refuge on a terp 2.0, waiting to be liberated to read more about the history of the Wieringermeer Polder.
+Read our blog post Refuge on a terp 2.0, waiting to be liberated to read more about the history of the Wieringermeer Polder.

 Contemporary Abbot Outhof wrote in that terrible year 1170: